monsoonmaelstrom/book2/book2.md

 “Better than you,” I tell him with a snort.
 “Let’s go.”

-They all let Davy and I go first to set the pace.
+They all let Davy and I go first to set the pace. (( Tyler thinks someone else should go first if they’re not quite bushwacking ))

 ----